 ArcelorMittal’s Steel Used to Pay Tribute to a Quebec Leader: Michel Chartrand

 To pay tribute to union leader Michel Chartrand, the city of Longueuil commissioned an immense sculpture from an internationally renowned artist, Armand Vaillancourt.
 This work of art, called “La force ouvrière” (The Workers’ Strength), is installed in the Parc régional de Longueuil, now renamed Parc Michel-Chartrand.
 Mr. Chartrand lived in Longueuil for much of his life.

 The sculpture represents the strong union movement as well as the pooling of resources and workers.
 It is made of 500 tonnes of steel (20 huge plates) that ArcelorMittal Long Products Canada accepted to provide to Mr. Vaillancourt.
 Given ArcelorMittal’s presence in Longueuil and the significance of this artwork throughout Quebec, we were pleased to have been chosen to contribute to Armand Vaillancourt’s project and to join with those who want to celebrate the career of Michel Chartrand.
 An advocate for social justice in Quebec, Mr. Chartrand was President of the Montreal Central Council of the Confédération des syndicats nationaux (CSN) union.

-Left to right, standing in front of the sculpture in Michel-Chartrand Park: Geoffrey R. Inniss, Chief Marketing Officer, ArcelorMittal Long Products Canada; Armand Vaillancourt, sculptor and designer of La force ouvrière (The Workers’ Strength); Caroline St-Hilaire, Mayor of Longueuil.
+Left to right, standing in front of the sculpture in Michel-Chartrand Park when it was unveiled in the fall of 2016: Geoffrey R. Inniss, then Chief Marketing Officer, ArcelorMittal Long Products Canada; Armand Vaillancourt, sculptor and designer of La force ouvrière (The Workers’ Strength); Caroline St-Hilaire, Mayor of Longueuil in 2016.

 Expo-Sciences - Raising a New Generation of Scientists!